MonkYU/TaskPaper-Atom-One-Dark/README.md

 - create colour variations (first might re-instate Pedro's favoured Orange project titles)
 - add distinction between due and overdue?

-- <span style="text-decoration:line-through;">add paragraph spacing? @done</span>
+- add paragraph spacing? @done

-- <span style="text-decoration:line-through;">add subtle variation to Priority levels @done</span>
+- add subtle variation to Priority levels @done

-- <span style="text-decoration:line-through;">style the Sidebar if this becomes possible (white is really jarring against a dark theme, so I recommend hiding it and the Toolbar most of the time). @done</span>
+- style the Sidebar if this becomes possible (white is really jarring against a dark theme, so I recommend hiding it and the Toolbar most of the time). @done

 ## RELEASE NOTES